greenbridge918/pygamd-GLE/README.md

 # pygamd-GLE
-A modified version of Pygamd packages that can be used for numerical GLE simulations In preparation.
+A modified version of Pygamd packages that can be used for numerical GLE simulations.

+In preparation.